 - to learn how to express your ideas and discuss issues related to these topics, for example, when applying for jobs and further studies.

 This section proceeds in the order shown in the figure, from the core outwards.
-It starts from what happens between the ears, that is, from one’s own thoughts and feelings, on which everything one encounters in everyday life, such as language, opinions, and behaviour, is reflected.
+It starts with what happens between the ears: the values and attitudes which guide how you react to matters of everyday life, such as opinions, behaviour, and languages.
 What knowledge, attitudes, and values is your identity built on?
 What are the issues related to the diversity of languages, cultures, people, and circumstances – to living in the midst of diverse internationalism?

 Reflect on your experiences in your language profile

-- international encounters at work or in your free time,
+- met people from different countries, at work or in your free time,

 International competence through mobility